dburian/transformer_document_embedding/notes/longformer.md

 The model is available on [HuggingFace][hf_longformer] with a set of pretrained weights.

+### Pretraining data

+The authors collected corpus of long document to support long dependencies.

+- Book corpus --- collection of freely available books collected on the Internet
+    - **also in RoBERTa pretraining dataset**
+    - the original dataset was used to train many models from BERT to GPT-N models
+    - the original dataset is currently not available due to its many problems such as licensing
+    - the replacement is *Open book corpus* available on [HuggingFace][open_book_corpus_hf]
+    - the dataset is about 6 GB big with almost 18k books
+    - also there is an [Home-made book corpus][home_made_book_corpus] --- a collection of books from smashwords.com, also available in [HuggingFace][book_corpus_hf]
+- English Wikipedia
+    - **also in RoBERTa pretraining dataset**
+- RealNews dataset --- collection of news articles from Common Crawl
+    - 120 GB of data
+    - Available at [Google storage][realnews_download] (link from a [GitHub page][realnews_gh]
+    - roughly third of the dataset was used with documents longer than 1200 tokens
+- Stories dataset --- texts from Common Crawl that bare similarity (though very small, but highest from documents in Common Crawl dataset) with Common sense dataset's questions
+    - nearly 1M documents
+    - there is a [HuggingFace almost identical variant][stories_cc]

 ## Beoynd the 4096 tokens -- autoregressive character LM